ShitPissCum1312/u-ShitPissCum1312-reddit-bot/README.md

 - dataset

 ## Main scripts
 Main part of this bot is made out of three scripts: bot.py, mentions.py and replies.py.
 Those should be different threads of the same process but I didn't know how to make threads in Python when I made this, and I didn't care to fix it.
+You have to run all three scripts separately in different cmd/terminal windows.

 bot.py is the main script and it looks for comments by u/CoolDownBot and replies to them.